bacontime/blog-mirror/language/lord.md

 : While “Lady” has been patched to be a gendered term of refinement, the title of “Lord” by itself is deprecated outside of a few isolated island nations.

 Proposed Bugfix
 : Perform a partial swap of the meaning.
-Lord will henceforth be a gender-neutral title awarded for completion of a university’s highest degree.
-Doctor will now refer either to  someone with such a degree in medicine or to a male with a position of nobility.
+"Lord" will henceforth be a gender-neutral title awarded for completion of a university’s highest degree.
+"Doctor" will now refer either to  someone with such a degree in medicine or to a male with a position of nobility.